Epidural Blood Patch

 - You may need a spinal CT scan to check the blood patch.
 You will need to lie still and flat on your back for 2 to 24 hours after your procedure.
 You may also be directed to elevate your legs.
 Do not get up to walk until healthcare providers tell you it is okay.

 - Your headache may improve immediately or within a few days.
-You may have mild back, neck, or leg pain, or a higher temperature for 1 to 2 days after your procedure.
+You may have mild back, neck, or leg pain, or a fever for 1 to 2 days after your procedure.
 Ask your healthcare provider if you may use NSAIDs for pain and fever.

 Rarely, you may be at risk for an infection in the injection site.
-Without treatment, your spinal fluid may continue to leak.
-This may increase your risk of infection.
-Your headache may lead to a blood clot near your brain.
-A severe leak could lead to seizures and may be life-threatening.
 You may need a second blood patch procedure if a large amount of spinal fluid has leaked.
 You may need surgery to repair your dural damage.